Using LMS as a Career Planning Tool to Facilitate Employee Development

 For employers, this has created the ability to maximize employee skills in a highly efficient manner.
 Skills gaps may also be mapped out for each individual and then filled, a critical aspect of succession planning.
-An LMS also helps employees acquire new and relevant capabilities, then later matches those new skills with internal job openings.
+An LMS software helps employees acquire new and relevant capabilities, then later matches those new skills with internal job openings.

 Additionally, a good LMS solution often helps the bottom line by creating economies of scale — while providing organizations with a more precise tool for measuring the efficacy or value of their personnel development efforts.

 As mentioned above, an LMS solution offers a variety of compelling benefits in the context of career planning.
 Let’s take a deeper look at four of the most prominent planning tool functions: